-A dense crown tops the trunk of a Nuxia oppositifolia tree at heights ranging from 2 m to 5 m (SA Tree List No. 635).
+A dense crown tops the trunk of a Nuxia oppositifolia tree at heights ranging from 2 m to 7 m.
 The stem is grey to reddish brown and smooth or longitudinally fissured as in the photo.
 Old stems may be gnarled and fluted, the bark peeling in narrow strips.
 The young branchlets are long, thin and drooping, slightly angular.

 The wood is reddish yellow to pale brown, hard, heavy and closely grained, but seldom used (Coates Palgrave, 2002; Pooley, 1993).